CapitaineStar/FarUpstreamBlog/README.md

-# Far Upstream Blog
+# Far Upstream DevBlog

-This is the Jekyll files for the Far Upstream blog.
+These are the static Jekyll files output for the Far Upstream devblog.

 Hosted on GitHub Pages